International Diploma in Mental Health, Human Rights & Law

 Duration and Course Structure

-The International Diploma in Mental Health, Human Rights & Law is a one-year course that entails two on-site residential sessions, self-study and a final project submission.
+The International Diploma in Mental Health, Human Rights & Law is a one-year programme that entails two on-site residential sessions, self-study and a final project submission.

 Residential sessions: The first residential session of approximately 15 days is conducted at the start of the programme, and the second residential session of approximately 5 days is conducted at the end of the programme.
 These sessions are conducted at the Indian Law Society, Pune.
 During this period, the teaching faculty use a wide variety of teaching methods that include in-person lectures, workshops, small group discussions, learning through documentaries and presentations.